OpenEnvision/Awesome-World-Modeling/README.md

 2. predicts state evolution under action or intervention,
 3. supports imagination, planning, evaluation, or controllable simulation.

+### Inclusion heuristics

+- Prefer **primary sources**: arXiv, conference/journal pages, official project pages, and official repositories.
+- Prefer papers with an explicit **dynamics / future / intervention** component over static perception-only work.
+- Include adjacent work only when it materially improves the understanding of world models: latent planning, JEPA-style predictive representation learning, embodied evaluation, or physically grounded simulation.
+- When a paper is domain-specific, place it by its **main technical role** first and by domain second.

+### Deliberate non-goals

+- This is **not** a generic list of video generation, VLA, or autonomous driving papers.
+- Pure perception, segmentation, or forecasting papers without a genuine world-modeling role are deprioritized.
+- Blog posts and secondary commentary are included selectively and are kept separate from the paper taxonomy.

 ---

 ## 📖 Table of Contents